Frequently Asked Questions:

 -

-Family members may receive services even if the ORR-eligible student/youth is not receiving services, as long as the student meets the eligibility criteria.
+Family members may receive services even if the ORR-eligible student/youth is not receiving services, if the student meets the eligibility criteria and the student’s eligibility documentation has been collected.

 -